branflake2267/test-project/README.md

 * The `com.google.gdt.eclipse.gph.subversive` project requires Subversive to be installed.
 You can either close the project, or install Subversive: http://download.eclipse.org/releases/helios (under Collaboration).

+###Eclipse 3.7 (only):

+####Mylyn
+Only required for Eclipse 3.7

+1. Go to Help->Install New Software
+2. From the drop down list, select Google Internal for Eclipe 3.7
+3. Uncheck Group Items by Category
+4. Install Mylyn Commons
+5. If you are not using the internal version of Eclipse, please install Mylyn Commons from the Indigo Update site.

 ##Formatting Preferences